How to Know If Your Pet Has Allergies

+An allergy is a condition in which the immune system overreacts or becomes hypersensitive to a specific substance known as an allergen.
+The proteins found in plants, insects, animals, or foods are the most common allergies.
 Much like in humans, animals’ immune systems become sensitized to the allergen after many exposures over months to years, and subsequent exposure to the same or related allergen induces an over-reaction.
 The immune system normally defends from infection and disease, but in the case of allergies, the immune reaction can damage the body.
 Allergies might be viewed as a pointless immunological reaction to a harmless foreign substance.
+Because your pet can’t communicate how they are feeling, it is up to you to determine whether they may be suffering from allergies.
+While this may be more difficult, it is certainly not impossible.
+Here are six signs you should look out for to determine if your pet has allergies.

 #1 Their Fur Or Skin Has Changed